bingopodcast/p3-scorbit-integration-public/README.md

-# p3-scorbit-integration-public
-3rd Party Scorbit Integration with the P3 Platform
+This repository will provide files and documentation for integrating your 3rd party P3 platform game with the Scorbit platform.
+Please see ScorbitMode_Documentation.pdf for details.